kemmojesus/CAPSTONESUB/README.md

 - Total Subscriber is 33,790
 - Total Subscription Cancelled = 15,175
 - Total Subscription Retained = 18,615
-- Customer with Highest Subscription is Anna
+- Customer with Highest Subscription is Anna a Premium user  with Total Subscription of 1102
+- Region with Highesst cancellation = East
+- Subscription Type with Cancelation = Basic

+## Conclusion